Do I have to be an expert mountain biker? NO (though please practice riding off road before the event)

 How do we use the timing transponders?
 Click HERE for more information.

 Is there water and food available on the course?
-There will be water on the summits and at the river transitions but please treat these as back ups of your own supply.
+There will be water and fruit on the summits and at the river transitions (an Aid Station with food and water) but please treat these as back ups of your own supply.
 Please carry sufficient water.
 We highly recommend that you carry an electrolyte solution and nutrition, and if you are doing it solo that you encourage a friend to support you at the transitions.

 Are there toilets on the course?
-Yes toilets are on the course at the transition points, as well as the event start / finish.
+Yes toilets are on the course at the transition points (next to the river), as well as the event start / finish.

 Are there River crossings?
 Yes there are a couple of river crossings and there will be marshals on the crossings to assist.
 If you are nervous to cross, please go across with others, as a group.
 The following link has some good information from the Mountain Safety Council in regards to crossing rivers.
 Click HERE .The height of the river will always depend on the amount of rain during that period but we always try to find the safest and shallowest possible crossing.